Research

 Montes de Oca, M. A., Ferrante, E., Scheidler, A., Pinciroli, C., Birattari, M., and Dorigo, M. (2011a).
 Majority-Rule Opinion Dynamics with Differential Latency: A Mechanism for Self-Organized Collective Decision-Making.
 Swarm Intelligence, 5(3–4):305–337.

 Montes de Oca, M. A., Ferrante, E., Scheidler, A., and Rossi, L. F. (2013).
 Binary Consensus via Exponential Smoothing.
 In Glass, K. et al., editors, LNICST 126.
-Proceedings of the Second International Conference on Complex Sciences: Theory and Applications (COMPLEX 2012), pages 244–255.
-Springer, Berlin, Germany.
+Proceedings of the Second International Conference on Complex Sciences: Theory and Applications (COMPLEX

 Montes de Oca, M. A., Garrido, L., and Aguirre, J. L. (2005).
 An hybridization of an ant-based clustering algorithm with growing neural gas networks for classification tasks.
 In Haddad, H., Liebrock, L. M., Omicini, A., and Wainwright, R. L., editors, Proceedings of the 20th Annual ACM Symposium on Applied Computing.
 SAC 2005, pages 9–13, New York.
 ACM Press.